koutakou/NymQuest/docs/technical/state_persistence.md

 5. Positions are validated against current world boundaries
 6. The cleaned state is applied to the server

-Players need to reconnect after a server restart for network security reasons, but their game state (position, health, etc.) is preserved.
+Players need to reconnect after a server restart for network security reasons, but their game state (position, health, experience points, level, etc.) is preserved.

 ## Configuration